reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 1. Routing different kinds of data to different clouds, e.g: all telemetry to azure and all commands from/to Cumulocity.
    Even though this requirement is realistic, thin-edge MQTT topics must not be corrupted with cloud specific semantics, and the same requirement will be handled with some external routing mechanism(e.g: routing via bridge topics)
-1. Services on child devices.
-Service support can be limited to thin-edge devices only.
+1. Ability to run multiple thin-edge instances connected to the same remote MQTT broker but managing their own set of isolated child devices.

 ## Proposals